edesweb/mirouter/README.md

 ; on path the string {host} will be replaced by the _SERVER['HTTP_HOST'] path   = '../_tmp/log/mirouter_{host}.log'

-; how many MB max can have the log, when reach the MB will be renamed to logfile.YmdHis rotate_log_mb = 10
+; how many MB max can have the log, when reach the MB will be renamed to logfile.YmdHis and a new one will be created rotate_log_mb = 10
 ```